Register for DDLS

 Borrowing periods vary.
 When you get the books in the mail check the due date.
 If you need to keep it longer, contact us to renew.
 In-library-use-only materials are not mailed out.

-The temporary link to download the article will be sent to your U of S email address.
+A temporary link to download the article will be sent to your U of S email address.

 The file download is only accessible for 5 days from the time you first open the attachment but you can download and save a copy for your personal use.
 You should open the email attachment within 30 days of receipt, after 30 days your request will expire.